 HELPS Connected Homes Program leverages the technology of smart appliances and devices into cost savings for the light department and its customers.
 Customers agree to allow their light department to make brief, limited adjustments to their devices during times of peak electric demand and are rewarded with a quarterly incentive check.
 Check the chart below to find out if your smart device qualifies.
 Click the “APPLY ONLINE” link to learn more or to fill out an application.

-*Customers who received a free EV charger through the HELPS EV Program are not eligible to enroll in Connected Homes until three years after the charger was issued.
+*Customers previously enrolled in the HELPS EV Scheduled Charging Program are not eligible to enroll in Connected Homes until three years from date of enrollment in the Scheduled Charging Program.

 Interested in solar panels?

 The new Massachusetts Municipal Light Plant Solar Rebate Program allows residential customers of municipal light plants to apply for a rebate for the purchase, installation, and usage of PV solar panels on their homes.

 The Princeton Municipal Light Department program includes a solar rebate of up to $1.20/watt, capped at $3,000 per system up to 5 kW.
 The rebate applies to first 5 kW; maximum project size is 25 kW.
 Eligible projects must have less than 20% shading, and face between 90 and 270 degrees.
 PMLD and DOER will each contribute $.60/watt.

 Click HERE for more information or to apply.